 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of long-term residents receiving antipsychotic medications.
-While antipsychotic medications play an important role in caring for many residents, it is important to ensure these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may indicate a facility is using these drugs to subdue residents.
+This indicates the percent of residents given antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to ensure these medications are being used appropriately.
+In some situations, high levels of antipsychotic drug use may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication